tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/监控告警/集群事件_intl_en.md

 <td>Yes</td>
 </tr>
 <tr>
-<td>The average disk space utilization exceeds the threshold continuously</td>
+<td>The average disk utilization exceeds the threshold continuously</td>
 <td>The average disk space utilization has been greater than or equal to m for t (300 ≤ t ≤ 2,592,000) seconds continuously</td>
 <td>Expand the node capacity or upgrade the node</td>
 <td>m=85, t=1800</td>